TrebledJ/trebledj.github.io/content/posts/programming/digital-audio-synthesis/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 The results?
 As expected, artefacts (nefarious little glitches) invade our signal, since our buffer is updated during DMA transfer.
 This may result in [unpleasant clicks from our speaker](/posts/digital-audio-synthesis-for-dummies-part-1#clicks).

-{% image "assets/osc-sine-440-glitch.jpg", "w-65", "Artefacts distort the signal, resulting in occasionally clips and sound defects." %}
+{% image "assets/osc-sine-440-glitch.jpg", "w-65", "Artefacts distort the signal, resulting in occasional clips and sound defects." %}

 <sup>Prep, wait, start, repeat.
 Artefacts distort the signal from time to time.</sup>
 {.caption}